Limited English proficiency: History

 The term "limited English proficiency"—together with the initialism "LEP"—was first used in 1975 following the U.S. Supreme Court decision Lau v.
 Nichols.
 ELL (English Language Learner), used by United States governments and school systems, was created by James Crawford of the Institute for Language and Education Policy in an effort to label learners positively, rather than ascribing a deficiency to them.
 Recently, some educators have shortened this to EL – English Learner.
-The term English Learner replaced the term limited English proficient student with the 2015 re-authorization of the Elementaty and Secondary Education Act known as the Every Student Succeeds Act.
+The term English Learner replaced the term limited English proficient student with the 2015 re-authorization of the Elementary and Secondary Education Act known as the Every Student Succeeds Act.

 On August 11, 2000, President Bill Clinton signed Executive Order 13166, "Improving Access to Services for Persons with Limited English Proficiency."
 The Executive Order requires Federal agencies to examine the services they provide, identify any need for services to those with limited English proficiency, and develop and implement a system to provide those services so LEP persons can have meaningful access to them.

 The Virginia Department of Education has created a guidebook titled, Limited English Proficient Students: Guidelines for Participation in the Virginia Assessment Program.
 The guidebook is intended to determine how Limited English Proficient (LEP) students should participate in the Standards of Learning testing.

 On October 6, 2011, New York Governor Andrew Cuomo issues Executive Order 26, "Statewide Language Access Policy," requiring all "vital documents, including essential public documents such as forms and instructions provided to or completed by program beneficiaries or participates, be translated in the six most common non-English languages spoken by individuals with limited-English proficiency" across the state, based on U.S. Census data.
 The New York State Division of Human Rights identifies those six languages as Spanish, Chinese, Russian, Haitian Creole, Bengali and Korean.

 In February 2017, New York City Council passed Local Law No. 30 to expand language access to the 10 most spoken languages other than English, according to averages of five-year U.S. Census data.
 The languages designated are Spanish, Chinese, Russian, Bengali, Haitian, Korean, Arabic, Urdu, French and Polish.